davidturnbull/reactbites.com/content/tutorial/Include Components.md

 You'll now be able to view the project at <http://localhost:3000>.

-It's possible to include components inside other components using a web-based playground, such as CodePen, but there's certain features we're about to explore that require the use of a module bundler, so it's convenient that `create-react-app` is built around Webpack.
+**Note:** It's possible to include components inside other components using a web-based playground, such as CodePen, but there's certain features we're about to explore that require the use of a module bundler, so it's convenient that `create-react-app` is built around Webpack.

 Next, replace the contents of the "App.js" file with the following: